JetBrains/marketplace-docs/topics/paid-plugins-start/test-the-plugin-licensing-on-the-demo-instance.md

     And the following information will be needed for the accountancy to set the things up:

-    - Full Legal Name (e.g. full legal name of the company or your own full legal name if you are operating as an individual.)
+    - Full Legal Name (e.g., full legal name of the company or your full legal name if you are operating as an individual.)

     - Full Address incl.
 Street, House Number, Post Code, City, Country.